Steven Spielberg: 1993–1998: Transition to dramatic works

 Also in 1993, Spielberg directed Schindler's List, about Oskar Schindler, a businessman who helped save 1,100 Jews from the Holocaust.
-Based on Schindler's Ark by Australian novelist Thomas Keneally, Spielberg waited ten years to make the film as he did not feel "mature" enough.
+Based on Schindler's Ark, Spielberg waited ten years to make the film as he did not feel "mature" enough.
 He wanted to embrace his heritage, and after the birth of his son, Max, he said that "it greatly affected me [...]
 A spirit began to ignite in me, and I became a Jewish dad".
 Filming commenced on March 1, 1993, in Poland, while Spielberg was still editing Jurassic Park in the evenings.
 To make filming "bearable", Spielberg brought his wife and children with him.
-While Schindler's List was praised by most critics, some reviewers, including filmmaker Claude Lanzmann, criticized the film for its weak representation of the Holocaust.
-Imre Kertész, a Hungarian author and concentration camp survivor, also disliked the film, saying "I regard as kitsch any representation of the Holocaust that is incapable of understanding or unwilling to understand the organic connection between our own deformed mode of life and the very possibility of the Holocaust."
 Against expectations, the film was a commercial success, and Spielberg used his percentage of profits to start the Shoah Foundation, a non-profit organization that archives testimonies of Holocaust survivors.
-Schindler's List won seven Academy Awards, including Best Picture, and Spielberg's first as Best Director.
+Schindler's List won seven Academy Awards, including Best Picture and Spielberg's first as Best Director.
 It also won seven BAFTAs, and three Golden Globes.
-According to the American Film Institute, Schindler's List is one of the 100 best American films ever made.In 1994, Spielberg took a break from directing to spend more time with his family, and setup his new film studio, DreamWorks, with Jeffrey Katzenberg and David Geffen.
-Spielberg cited more creative control and distribution improvements as the main reasons for founding his own studio; he and his partners compared themselves to the founders of United Artists back in 1919.
-DreamWorks' investors included Microsoft founders Paul Allen and Bill Gates.
-After founding DreamWorks, Spielberg continued to operate Amblin Entertainment and direct films for other studios.
-Besides film, Spielberg helped design a Jurassic Park-themed attraction at Universal Orlando in Florida.
-The workload of filmmaking and operating a studio raised questions about his commitments, but Spielberg maintained that "this is all fitting nicely into my life and I'm still home by six and I'm still home on the weekends."
+Schindler's List is one of the AFI's 100 best American films ever made.